nlesc-nano/CAT/docs/4_optional.rst

             This step consists of single point calculations of the complete quantum dot, |XYn| and all |XYn|-dissociated quantum dots.

-            4. Calculate the thermalchemical contribution to the BDE (|ddG|) at the second level of theory (:math:`2`).
+            4. Calculate the thermochemical contribution to the BDE (|ddG|) at the second level of theory (:math:`2`).
 Default: ADF UFF [4_, 5_].
 This step consists of geometry optimizations and frequency analyses of the same compounds used for step 3.